driessenslucas/researchproject/Thesis.md

 - **Highlighting Specific Problems**

   - **Sensor Calibration and Data Normalization:** Early on, I figured out that sensor readings between the real world and my simulation were bigger than expected.
 Getting them to match up meant a lot of trial and error with calibration steps and tweaking data normalization to get consistent readings.
 This could also have been avoided if my simulation had been more advanced in terms of distance between the RC Car and walls being more than just a 2D array, nevertheless, this was a pretty easy problem to solve.
-  - **Motor Encoder Issues:** When I realized I couldn't move my RC Car as precisely as I wanted, I decided to get motor encoders to try and fix this issue.
-Now note: yes, I should have bought these from the beginning; I made a huge mistake when figuring out which hardware to use.
+  - **Motor Encoder Issues:** When I realized I couldn't move my RC Car as precisely as I wanted, I decided to get motor encoders to try and fix this issue. note: yes, I should have bought these from the beginning; I made a huge mistake when figuring out which hardware to use.
 Although the car did drive better than without encoders, one of my encoders sadly broke just as things started working, and new ones would arrive too late.
 That's when I decided to use an MPU6050 to try and fix the motor control issues, which also sadly didn't work as intended.

 Wouter Gevaert pointed out that while a 4WD setup could potentially provide better traction, it generally would not be better due to over time slippage and increased difficulty in controlling the movement.
 Additionally, switching from ultrasonic sensors to a camera setup, where the camera would act as the eyes of the agent, would not solve the problem of the agent not knowing the exact position of the car in the maze.

 ## Anticipatory Thinking and Proactive Problem-Solving

 Throughout the project, I constantly had to think ahead and anticipate potential issues.
 This is one field where I lacked a lot of experience; this is also something I learned during my internship.
-I tend to get an idea and just go with it, which is definitely not the best approach.
-That being said, I'm lucky that most of the things I got stuck on were solvable, but I see how planning and discussing my plans with others before starting could have saved me a lot of time and effort.
+I tend to get an idea and just go with it, which is not the best approach.
+I'm lucky that most of the things I got stuck on were solvable, but I see how planning and discussing my plans with others before starting could have saved me a lot of time and effort.

 ## Feedback and Continuous Improvement